 Despite the controversy, the space around the monument complex remains a popular locale in Ukrainian public life.
 The UPark Music Festival was held at the arch’s amphitheater in 2018, drawing internationally recognized bands.
 In the winter of 2019, thirty tons of snow were brought from the Carpathian Mountains to build a five-story snow jump under the arch and a temporary snow park for snowboard competitions.
 Lively New Year’s celebrations are held here.
 On any given day, the Friendship Arch complex hosts rides for children and a variety of vendors selling carnival food, tea, and mulled wine.
 The Friendship Arch View Point features spectacular views of the Dnieper River and historic left-bank Kyiv.
 This draws tourists and Kyivites alike to the site to take pictures, enjoy the views, and spend time outside in good weather.
 On Sundays, many people promenade down the pedestrian main street to the arch complex.
 Skateboarders enjoying the contours of the space are another common sight.

-While the Friendship Arch Complex remains a point of contention within Ukrainian society, the continued life, commerce, and construction around the complex is a sign that, for now at least, it remains a lively fixture of Kyivan life.
+While the Friendship Arch Complex remains a point of contention within Ukrainian society, the continued life, commerce, and construction around the complex is a sign that, for now at least, it remains a lively fixture of Kyivan life, although the debate continues.